bssrdev/wilderhood/_africandiaries/2015-12-19-African-Diaries-Making-an-images.markdown

 	<li>
 		<p>
-			<b>Step 2:</b> Now here comes the rapid adjustments I was talking about earlier.
+			<strong>Step 2:</strong> Now here comes the rapid adjustments I was talking about earlier.
 The scene is no where close to what I had visualised.
 The elephants were far away and because of time restriction we had to be in the camp by a certain time.
 Getting close to the elephant was not an option.
 The sky was anything but the blue I wanted.
 Nevertheless it was an interesting sky.

 			I asked our driver to hold at a point where the orange of the setting sun was visible beneath the cloudy sky.
 I started taking a few pictures from the 70-200mm and wondered if I could try a wide angle here.
 Looking at the image in the LCD it was evident that it was difficult to get details in both the sky as well as the foreground, I picked up a graduated grey filter and put it on the wide angle.
 By now others in the vehicle were restless.
 This was not their scene and they wished to get back to the camp.